A British gas company is using a controversial treaty to sue Slovenia for insisting on protection for groundwater from fracking.

 Lawyers for Ascent Resources have accused the Slovenian government of “arbitrary and unreasonable actions”.
 Letter

-The company said its development of the Petišovci gas field in south eastern Slovenia had been delayed by five years and the amount of gas produced had been “very significantly reduced”.
+The company said its development of the Petišovci gas field in north eastern Slovenia had been delayed by five years and the amount of gas produced had been “very significantly reduced”.

 Friends of the Earth Europe described the legal action as a “scandal”.